keitaito/keitaito.github.io/about.md

 permalink: /about/
 ---

+# About me

-Hello world, this is Keita Ito's website.
-I love building iOS apps and coding with Swift and Objective-C.
+Hello world!
+I'm Keita Ito.
+I build iOS apps with Swift and Objective-C.

+# About this blog

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)